MortSnowflake/jotunnbot/README.md

 Perhaps moves, assets and oracles are already publicly available in your language with open cc license, we can use them.

-So far we are planning to translate into Spanish, Portuguese and Russian.
+So far we are planning to translate into Russian ([Details](https://github.com/MortSnowflake/jotunnbot/issues/32)), Portuguese and Spanish.
 Any help is welcome :)

 ## Feedback